> Jewish > Hezekiah’s Tunnel

 Hezekiah and Hezekiah’s Tunnel

-In summarizing Hezekiah’s kingship, the Bible again mentions his water tunnel –
+In summarizing Hezekiah’s kingship in the Book of Chronicles, his water tunnel is mentioned again –

 “It was Hezekiah who blocked the upper outlet of the Gihon spring and channeled the water down to the west side of the City of David..”
-(2 Chr.
-32:30)
+(2 Chronicles 32:30)

 Mentioning the water tunnel twice seems to echo the grand scale of this project, but its true dimensions would be discovered only in modern times.